cguenther0929/hygrometerWiFi/README.md

 The digital hygrometer utilizes a bare ESP8266 WiFi SOM.
 For proper compilation, the target board shall be  *Generic ESP8266 Module*.

 ### VERSIONS ###
 * V0.0.1 -- New email method is working, but this version desires a good amount of cleanup.
 This version is not ready to be deployed.

+* V0.0.2 -- The email sending routine is working really well.
+However, it won't be tagged as a release until it is tested in the system.
+All network/account parameters are passed in via JSON.